 Bog Garden is there for you for that as well.
 You can enjoy the sounds of Serenity Falls and enjoy the view of the many wildlife living there, especially plants and birds.

-They are open from January to February, 8 am-5 pm, March to April, 8 am-7 pm, May to August, 8 am-8 pm, September to October, 8 am-7 pm, and November to December, 8 am-5 pm.
+They are open from November to February, 8 am-5 pm, March to April, 8 am-7 pm, May to August, 8 am-8 pm, September to October, 8 am-7 pm.

 Address: 1101 Hobbs Rd, Greensboro, NC 27408